Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage: Introduction

-During recent few years, the DNA-based data storage system attracts a lot of attention \cite{organick2018random, nguyen2020capacity, cai2021correcting, song2019sequence, erlich2017dna}.
-Its longevity and extremely high information density make it a promising candidate for archiving massive data in the future.
-In a DNA-based data storage system, the information bits are first written into DNA strands.
-DNA strands can be considered as 4-ary data strings, which are duplicated into many copies before being stored in a DNA pool in an unordered manner.
-The DNA strands are read out in a random sampling fashion from the DNA pool to recover the original information.
+During recent few years, DNA-based data storage systems attract a lot of attention \cite{organick2018random, nguyen2021capacity, cai2021correcting, liu2022Capacity, erlich2017dna}.
+Their longevity and extremely high information density make them a promising candidate for archiving massive data in the future.
+Fig. \ref{fig: DNA model} shows a typical system model for DNA-based data storage.
+The codewords of the inner code are first synthesized (written) into DNA strands, which can be considered as 4-ary ($\{\text{A, T, C, G}\}$) data strings.
+The DNA strands are duplicated into many copies before being stored in a DNA pool in an unordered manner.
+When needed, the DNA strands are sequenced (read out) in a random sampling fashion from the DNA pool to recover the original information.
 The channel model for the aforementioned process is quite complicated.
-Various types of errors, such as the insertion error, deletion error, and substitution error can occur within each DNA strand, and a DNA strand may not have any copy at all to be read out.
-Note that if using the state-of-the-art technique (the Illumina sequencing technique \cite{ erlich2017dna}) to read the DNA strands from the DNA pool, it is not possible to generate the bit-level channel soft information for decoding.
+Various types of errors, such as insertions, deletions, and substitution errors can occur within each DNA strand, and a DNA strand may be totally lost during reading out.
+Correspondingly, the inner codes are mainly used to correct or detect the errors within a DNA stand, while the outer codes are mainly used to recover the missing DNA stands and to correct the undetectable errors of the inner codes.

+Note that the error rate of DNA strands during the DNA synthesis, storage, and sequencing processes depends heavily on two factors \cite{organick2018random, nguyen2021capacity, cai2021correcting, liu2022Capacity, erlich2017dna}: the GC-content which refers to the fraction of nucleotides G and C in a DNA strand, and the homopolymer run which refers to any sub-string of identical nucleotides.
+Too high (low) GC-content and/or too long ($> 6$) homopolymer run will dramatically increase the error rate.
+Thus, an efficient DNA-based data storage system needs to encode DNA strands (e.g., by constrained coding) with proper GC-content and homopolymer runlength constraints.
+However, the design of high rate and low complexity constrained codes that satisfy both the GC-content and homopolymer runlength constraints is a challenge \cite{ nguyen2021capacity, liu2022Capacity}.